psycopg/psycopg/docs/advanced/pipeline.rst

     The Pipeline mode is an experimental feature.

-    Its behaviour, especially around error conditions, hasn't been explored as much as the normal request-response messages pattern, and its async nature makes it inherently more complex.
+    Its behaviour, especially around error conditions and concurrency, hasn't been explored as much as the normal request-response messages pattern, and its async nature makes it inherently more complex.

     As we gain more experience and feedback (which is welcome), we might find bugs and shortcomings forcing us to change the current interface or